Table of Contents

 4. Examine Samples in Person Before Purchasing

 Looking at living room flooring materials online is helpful as you start the research process, but you should view your top two or three choices in person before making a purchase.
-You could even choose a shop-at-home experience like the one you get from 50 Floor to see your favorite living room flooring options in your home’s true lighting.
+You could even choose a shop-at-home experience like the one you get from 50 Floor to see your favorite flooring options for living rooms in your home’s true lighting.
 You’ll also be able to see how the materials look next to your existing furniture and decor.

 5. Ask for a Professional’s Opinion